What to wear to a Photoshoot

 .

 A portrait photo session is all about you.
-You’ll have these photos for decades, and it’ll be fun to look back on them.
+You’ll have these photos for a lifetime, and it’ll be fun to look back on them.
 You’ll remember the experience you had.
 You will laugh, you might cry.
-But, most of all, you’ll have photos of yourself to remember.
+But, most of all, you’ll have photos of yourself, to treasure.

 Do I sound like the kind of photographer you want to work with?
 Let’s create something whimsical and fun together.